-This all started the minute when Adam Wells listened to a Dawn Powerwash commercial.
-He was inspired by how quickly and easily this little 30 second advertisement was able to sell him on a product.
+This all started the minute when Adam Wells, GST's CEO, watched to a Dawn Powerwash commercial.
+He was inspired by how quickly and easily this 30-second advertisement was able to sell him on a product.
 It went methodical in a step-by-step process of establishing value without unnecessary puffery.
-Impressive - especially since we have listened to 100s of demos of much longer length.
-This one gets the point across in 30 seconds.
-In response to listening to the commercial - GST is hosting a rapid 30 minute FREE LIVE WEBINAR to break down the 30 second ad using Storybrand guidelines.
+Impressive - especially since our team has listened to hundreds of demos of much longer length.
+This software demonstration gets the point across in 30 seconds!

 Between GST & GSV, we see 100's of company pitches with as many software demos year in and year out.
 Don't get me wrong-we love seeing these, but more often than not the demos plod along in the minutiae of the tech for far too long without getting to the brass tacks, the essential differentiating features and distinct value prop of the software solution.
 One weekend within the last couple of months I was watching TV and about fell off the couch when this very simple commercial popped up.
 What caught me was how focused this 30 second commercial was as getting to the point in several areas.
 I immediately thought of all the demos that we've seen in contrast that didn't come close to touching on these fundamental points.

-Identify target audience: this commercial does a great job being really specific on who it is speaking to; it's not just people who cook at home, it's explicit in wanting to target people who clean up as they go, not the home cook who piles it all in the sink for a day or so
+The first thing Dawn did well in the product demo was to effectively identify the company's target audience.
+This commercial does a great job being really specific on who it is speaking to; it's not just people who cook at home, it's explicit in wanting to target people who clean up as they go, not the home cook who piles it all in the sink for a day or so.

-Why important: any given solution cannot be everything to everyone or expect to deliver the same value to just anyone.
+Why is this important?
+Any given solution cannot be everything to everyone or expect to deliver the same value to just anyone.
 Value is inherently matched to pain points-the guy who stacks dishes in the sink for days on end will not see value in this particular 'clean as you go solution.'